ndarville/gawker/README.md

 On top of this, article headers, author avatars, and embedded article-body headers need to be backed up.

+## Optimization ##

+Taking full advantage of CPU optimization still only yields 10% usage on an ancient CPU so the performance bottleneck is presumably **network-related**.

 ## Info ##

 ### Front page ###